neuro-inc/neuro-cli/neuro-sdk/docs/disks_reference.rst

                                                              disk will be deleted. ``None``
                                                              means no limit.

+      :param ~typing.Optional[str] name: Name of the disk.
+Should be unique among all user's disk.

       :return: Newly created disk info (:class:`Disk`)

    .. comethod:: get(disk_id: str) -> Disk